 DIY Air Purifier

-An American expat, Thomas Talhelm, and his company, Smart Air, have been promoting their Do It Yourself (DIY) cheap air-purifiers to the expat community around China.
+An American expat, Thomas Talhelm, and his Beijing company Smart Air have been promoting their Do It Yourself (DIY) cheap air-purifiers to the expat community around China.

-Instead of buying an expensive air-purifier in China, this company recommends buying your own HEPA filters and strapping them to a fan.
-Their own test results show that PM2.5 levels in the room will be reduced as effectively as when using the more expensive purifiers.
+Instead of buying an expensive air-purifier in China, this company recommends buying HEPA filters by themselves and strapping them to a fan.
+Their own extensive test results show that PM2.5 levels in the room will be reduced as effectively as when using the more expensive purifiers.

 Smart Air sells the kit for you to assemble yourself, or describes how you can purchase the parts on your own.
-This very smart idea gives those on lower budgets a way to reduce the PM levels in their homes and therefore is a great contribution to make cleaner air more affordable for everyone in China.
+This very smart idea gives those on lower budgets a way to reduce particulate matter (PM) levels indoors and therefore is a great contribution to making cleaner air more affordable for everyone in China.

-However, their inference that this method proves other air-purifier companies in China are “trying to pump people for insane profits” is a bit simplistic.
-The original Smart Air product is only a HEPA filter and does not include the activated carbon and other filters found in the more expensive models.
+However, Smart Air's inference that this method proves other air-purifier companies in China are “trying to pump people for insane profits” is a bit simplistic.
+The original Smart Air product is only a HEPA filter and does not include the activated carbon and other filters found in more expensive machines.
 Adding such filters to the Smart Air product will increase the price.
 Without the casing it can also be noisier than other air purifier machines.

-Smart Air recommends the standard HEPA filters they provide be changed within less than 2 months when operating 24 hours a day while the long-life true HEPA filters in the more expensive air-purifiers in China, when combined with pre-filters, only need to be changed once every 2-5 years according to their manufacturers.
+Smart Air recommends the standard HEPA filters they provide be changed within less than 2 months when operating 24 hours a day, while the long-life true HEPA filters in the more expensive air-purifiers, when combined with activated carbon and pre-filters, only need to be changed once every 2-5 years according to their manufacturers.